 The core elements of the Act cover the obligations of Ghana's public institutions; the categories of exempt information; access procedures; reviews and appeals processes; and the roles of the aforementioned RTIC.
 According to the Act, the state is required to engage in proactive information disclosure, while also granting access to information that is requested.
-However, the law specifically lists 13 categories of information prepared for the President, Vice President, or Cabinet; information related to certain elements of law enforcement, public safety, international relations, security of the state, economic interests, tax, internal operations of public institutions, and trials; and information which, if made public, would "(i) prejudice the effective formulation or development of government policy; (ii) frustrate the success of a policy by premature disclosure of that policy; (iii) undermine the deliberative process in Cabinet; or (iv) prejudice national security" (sec.
+However, the law specifically lists 13 categories of information that are exempt from disclosure (secs.
+5 to 17).
+The key categories are: information prepared for the President, Vice President, or Cabinet; information related to certain elements of law enforcement, public safety, international relations, security of the state, economic interests, tax, internal operations of public institutions, and trials; and information which, if made public, would "(i) prejudice the effective formulation or development of government policy; (ii) frustrate the success of a policy by premature disclosure of that policy; (iii) undermine the deliberative process in Cabinet; or (iv) prejudice national security" (sec.
 6(c)(i-iv)).